telecombcn-dl/2017-dlai-team5/README.md

 - 10GB of RAM

 <p style="text-align: justify">
 The results were kind of underwhelming: we managed to simulate just around 180000 episodes, stalling at an accumulated reward around 20.
-At this point it is important to highlight the fact that this reward is very hard to surpass because of strict respawn rules imposed by the mini-game.
-Moreover, it is very difficult to train for this kind of scenarios under the no-memory assumption adopted by Markov Decision Processes (MDP), the underlying mathematical formalism in which RL is based on (although DeepMind has also used LSTMs in their network, overcoming this issue up to certain extend but moving away from the theoretical guarantees provided by MDPs).
-Of course, as shown by DeepMind's results the agent can develop an effective strategy for exploring this map even under the no memory assumption.
+At this point, it is important to highlight the fact that this reward is very hard to surpass because of the strict respawn rules imposed by the mini-game.
+Moreover, it is very difficult to train for this kind of scenarios under the no-memory assumption adopted by Markov Decision Processes (MDP), the underlying mathematical formalism in which RL is based on (although DeepMind has also used LSTMs in one of their network, overcoming this issue up to certain extend but moving away from the theoretical guarantees provided by MDPs).
+Of course, as shown by DeepMind's results, the agent can develop an effective strategy for exploring this map even under the no memory assumption.
 Fig. 4 shows a comparative between our results and theirs.
 One of the main facts that can be inferred from this chart is that DeepMind has spent a very high amount of resources in obtaining such good results.
 Our results are too far from this level of performance, but then again, we cannot afford 600M of simulations.
 </p>

 <p align="center">